boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net-mvc.md

           </body>
       ```

- 13. In the `Controllers\HomeController.cs` to get particular dashboard details, define an API `AuthorizationServer()`, which uses the `GetSignatureUrl()` method to generate the algorithm.
-In this API, the `embedQuerString`,`userEmail` and the value from the `GetSignatureUrl()` method are appended as the query parameters in the URL to get details of the particular dashboard.
-Include the `Newtonsoft.Json` and `System.Security.Cryptography` namespaces.
+ 13. To obtain specific dashboard details in the `Controllers\HomeController.cs`, an API `AuthorizationServer()` needs to be defined.
+This API will utilize the `GetSignatureUrl()` method to generate the algorithm.
+The `embedQuerString`,`userEmail` and the value from the `GetSignatureUrl()` method should be added as query parameters in the URL to fetch the desired dashboard details.
+Please make sure to include the `Newtonsoft.Json` and `System.Security.Cryptography` namespaces.

         ```js
             public ActionResult Index()